gargana/quickstart-eks-hashicorp-consul/README.md

 6. On the Review page, review and confirm the template settings.
 Under Capabilities, select the two check boxes to acknowledge that the template creates IAM resources and might require the ability to automatically expand macros.
 7. Choose Create stack to deploy the stack.
 8. Monitor the status of the stack.
-When the status is CREATE_COMPLETE, the Snyk cluster is ready.
+When the status is CREATE_COMPLETE, the Consul cluster is ready.

 ### Step 4.
 Test the deployment
 TODO: